Authentication

 |---|---|

-| Auth + ACL | VPN IP check first, then login |
+| Auth + ACL | First the VPN-IP check, then login |

-| Auth + Force HTTPS | Required for Basic Auth (otherwise credentials in plaintext!) |
+| Auth + Force HTTPS | Mandatory with Basic Auth (otherwise credentials in plaintext!) |

 | Auth + Rate Limiting | Basic Auth: rate limit before auth.
 Route Auth: rate limit after auth |